pytorch-labs/executorch-examples/efficient_sam/wasm/README.md

 - Run inference on an image
   - Supported formats: `.png`, `.gif`, `.jpeg`, `.jpg`
 - Select a point on the image to run inference
-  - May take up to 40 seconds to run inference
+  - May take around 6.5 seconds to run inference
 - Show and hide the segmentation mask